Version 3.0 (June 2021)

 Sector: In the context of TLP:GREEN, REN-ISAC defines the use of the word “sector” to mean higher education institutions, research institutions, and other REN-ISAC eligible institutions, regardless of membership in REN-ISAC.
 However, it should be noted that the EDUCAUSE Security List cannot be used for sharing TLP:GREEN information, as that list is publicly accessible.

-Members of their own organization: In the context of TLP:AMBER, REN-ISAC defines the use of the phrase “members of their own organization” to mean employees of the same legal entity, such as IT workers in a department who have a need to know; and those who are contractually obligated to the institution to protect things like confidentiality (e.g.: MSSPs).
+Members of their own organization: In the context of TLP:AMBER, REN-ISAC defines the use of the phrase “members of their own organization” to mean employees of the same legal entity, such as full-time IT or student worker staff in a department who have a need to know; and non-member service providers who are contractually obligated to the institution to preserve confidentiality.
+In the narrowed scope of +STRICT, it becomes prohibited to share with non-member service providers such as third-party Incident Response providers and Managed Security Service Providers; and it becomes prohibited to share with clients or customers such as constituents of a REN.

 Clients or customers: In the context of TLP:AMBER, REN-ISAC defines the use of the phrase “clients or customers” to mean the constituents of a REN-ISAC member organization that may have their own members such as the customers a SOC is contracted to serve, or the members of a regional or statewide research network.